Stem Cell 2025 | June 16-17, 2025 | Frankfurt, Germany

 Track 06 Stem Cell Animal Applications

 The stem cell field in veterinary medicine continues to emerge rapidly both experimentally and clinically.
+Stem cell applications in animals have garnered significant attention in veterinary medicine and research due to their potential to repair damaged tissues, enhance healing, and treat a range of diseases.
+Mesenchymal stem cells (MSCs), derived from sources like bone marrow, adipose tissue, and umbilical cord blood, are commonly used in regenerative therapies for animals.
+These cells can differentiate into various tissue types such as bone, cartilage, and muscle, making them ideal for treating conditions like osteoarthritis, tendon injuries, and even heart diseases in animals.
+Moreover, stem cell therapy is being explored to improve wound healing and immune modulation, with promising results in companion animals like horses, dogs, and cats.
+Additionally, stem cell research in animals provides valuable insights that may translate to human medicine, furthering our understanding of stem cell biology and its therapeutic potential.
 Stem cells are widely used in veterinary medicine in medical applications to treat muscle and bone injuries in horses and dogs.
 New assisted reproductive technologies are being developed to use spermatogonial stem cell structures to maintain endangered species.
 Similar methods can be used to produce mutant animals to produce drugs or to be used as biomedical models.
 Species of small and large animals serve as important models for pre-screening of stem cell applications in humans and animal patients in areas such as spinal cord injury and myocardial infarction.
 However, these requests were not made in the clinical treatment of animal patients.

 Track 07 Bone Marrow Transplantation